rockstor/rockstor-doc/howtos/smart.rst

 in this case care should be take to update these port when re-arranging drives.
 It is hoped that this facility is improved in the future.

-**It is always best to take a not of a SMART reports drive serial number to be sure which drive it references.
-Especially when connected to a hardware raid controller.**
+**It is always best to take a note of a SMART reports drive serial number to be sure which drive it references.
+Especially when connected to a hardware RAID controller.**